MinaProtocol/mina/README.md

 # How to make dev

 1. Run this in your shell.
+REMEMBER to change the directory of the repo to your directory

 ```bash
 export PATH=~/coins/nanobit/hackbin:$PATH